JennyPng/portfolio/jennypng/_posts/arc-racing-dev-log.md

 ## Learnings
 - In the research phase, I got a brief introduction to how procedural generation is used in many interesting ways
 - Manage game state in one place.
 Early on, we had a messy chain of function calls scattered across different classes, which was confusing.
 We refactored these into a global GameManager.
 - The importance of optimization was really felt here.
-Changing a minheap to a priorityqueue, and a list to a hashset, all caused noticeable speedups in pathfinding.
+Changing a SortedSet to a priorityqueue, and a list to a hashset, all caused noticeable speedups in pathfinding.
 - It was just cool to apply graphs and pathfinding, something I only had experience with from data structures courses, to a real application